01 of 15

 Some of the old Funduq's (Caravanserais) that were used by traders as hotels and stables hundreds of years ago, are used today to house carpenters, metal workers and other shops.
-This photo is of a man demonstrating his technique of making a small wooden peg at an old Funduq.
-Within seconds I had this lovely, intricate wooden pendant in my hand, all for a small tip and a smile.Continue to 7 of 24 below.
+This photo is of a man demonstrating his technique of making a small wooden peg at an old Funduq.Continue to 6 of 15 below.

 07 of 15

 Food stalls, Djemma el Fna